NHMP Close Routes Due To Heavy Fog - UrduPoint

 NHMP Close Routes Due To Heavy Fog

-The National Highways and Motorway Police (NHMP) on Wednesday said the Motorway M-1 and Swat Expressway has been closed for all traffic due to heavy fog

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jan, 2024) The National Highways and Motorway Police (NHMP) on Wednesday said the Motorway M-1 and Swat Expressway has been closed for all traffic due to heavy fog.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Jan, 2024) The Motorway M-1, Swat Expressway, Hazara Expressway and Motorway M14 have been closed for all traffic due to heavy fog.

-According to NHMP spokesperson, the Motorway M-1, Peshawar to Burhan and Swat Expressway from Colonel Sher Khan to Ismaila has been closed due to heavy fog.
+The Motorway M-1 (from Peshawar to Islamabad), Swat Expressway (from Col Sher Khan to Ismaila), Hazara Expressway (from Burhan to Jhari Kis) and Motorway M14 (from Hakla to Tarap) have been closed for all traffic due to heavy fog, said National Highways and Motorway Police (NHMP) Spokesperson.

-The purpose of closing the motorway was to prevent accidents and protect the lives of motorway travelers.

 The spokesperson said citizens were requested to avoid unnecessary traveling during foggy hours and they should complete their journey in daylight and reach their respective destinations before the onset of fog.